Named Scholarships

 The Radnor Elementary School PTO generously funds a scholarship to a deserving student that attended RES during their elementary school years in Radnor.

 The relationship between the RHSSF and the Rotary Club of Wayne is a long one.
 The Rotary has awarded a scholarship through the Scholarship Fund every year since 1990.
-The Rotary Club’s emphasis on service others is reflected in this scholarship.
+The Rotary Club’s emphasis on service to others is reflected in this scholarship.

 This scholarship is given in loving memory of Ruth Stevens Tewksbury.